 CLE Requirements for Minnesota Attorneys

 Minnesota's continuing legal education system is administered by the Board of Continuing Legal Education.
 Active attorneys must complete 45 credits per three-year reporting cycle.
-The requirement applies to all attorneys licensed in Minnesota regardless of where they practice.
+The requirement applies to attorneys licensed in Minnesota regardless of where they practice.

 Pro Bono CLE Credit